Capacity Maximization for FAS-assisted Multiple Access Channels: Upper Bound and Approximation

 \section{Upper Bound and Approximation}

-In this section, we first derive an upper bound on the maximum system capacity.
-Then, we consider some special or extreme cases, in which a closed-form expression or approximation of the maximum system capacity can be derived.
-These results not only provide valuable insights, but also serve as benchmarks for evaluating the performance of FAS.
+As (\ref{problem1}) is intractable, we first derive an upper bound on the maximum system capacity, and then consider some special or extreme cases, in which a closed-form expression or approximation of the maximum system capacity can be derived.
+These results not only provide valuable insights, but also serve as benchmarks for evaluating the capacity performance of FAS.

-\begin{theorem} The system capacity is upper bounded by the optimal objective function value of the convex problem:
+\begin{theorem} The sum capacity of the considered system is upper bounded by the optimal objective function value of the following convex problem:

 where ${\tilde{\bm Q}}_u \in {\mathbb C}^{L_u \times L_u}$, ${\tilde{\bm Q}}_{\cal U} = \{{\tilde{\bm Q}}_1, \dots, {\tilde{\bm Q}}_U\}$, and

 \end{theorem}

 \itshape \textbf{Proof:} \upshape See Appendix~\ref{prove_theorem0}. $\Box$